bitcoin-api/bitcoin-api-full-stack/README.md

   "bitcoinApiIsOffReason": "This Bitcoin-Api instance if off because I'm out having fun with my lover!!!💘️" }
 ```
-You can use this database object to control if the whole API is off or on.
+You can use this database object to control whether the whole API is off or on.
 Simply set
 `bitcoinApiIsOn` to `false` to turn the API off.

 Now, add the following Lambda function to [run periodically using CloudWatch](https://console.aws.amazon.com/cloudwatch/home?region=us-east-1#rules):